2 published verifications about Renaissance Renaissance ×

 “Renaissance aesthetics in Europe were strongly influenced by the rediscovery of ancient Greek and Roman art and culture.”

-The evidence strongly supports this claim.
-Standard histories of the Renaissance describe revived interest in Greek and Roman art, architecture, literature, and humanist thought as a central influence on Renaissance ideals of beauty, balance, proportion, and naturalism.
-Other forces also mattered, but they do not change the core point that classical rediscovery was a major driver.
+The evidence strongly supports this description of Renaissance aesthetics.
+Reliable museum, encyclopedia, and academic sources consistently show that the rediscovery of Greek and Roman art, architecture, and literature was a central influence on Renaissance ideals such as proportion, naturalism, and classical form.
+Other influences also mattered, but they do not negate the claim.

 “The term "Renaissance" means "rebirth."”